Series A funding: What is a term sheet, and why is it important?

 • The company’s “pre-money valuation”

-The company’s valuation will determine what percentage of the company’s equity the investor will receive in return for their investment.
+The startup’s valuation will determine what percentage of the company’s equity the investor will receive in return for their investment.
 VCs use two types of valuation in the term sheet: “pre-money valuation” or “post-money valuation.”
-As the names suggest, the pre-money valuation represents the value of the company before the investment while post-money valuation is calculated by multiplying the company’s shares after investment with the price per share at the moment the investment is made.
+As the names suggest, the pre-money valuation represents the company’s value before the investment.
+On the other hand, the post-money valuation is calculated by multiplying the company’s shares after investment with the price per share at the moment the investment is made.

 VCs will usually use post-money valuations.
 However, it’s important to clarify the type of evaluation being used with the investor to avoid any confusion.